Last Updated on July 29, 2021 by Danny

+Read our detailed hands-on review of Roland TD-25KV to know who this kit is best for and who shouldn’t buy it.
 The TD-25KV is a mid-level V-Tour drum kit.
-Roland has been providing amazing electronic drums kits for a long time and the TD-25KV is no exception.
+Roland has been providing amazing electronic drum kits for a long time and the TD-25KV is no exception.
 The kit consists of three tom pads, a Hi-hat, three cymbals, and a kick pad.
 Many aspects of the kit have been derived from Roland’s TD-30 kit and this gives you the expressiveness that Roland is famous for.

-The kit has an amazing user interface that lets you create custom drums kits, you will also be able to record your performances for self-evaluations and sharing.
+The kit has an amazing user interface that lets you create custom drum kits, you will also be able to record your performances for self-evaluations and sharing.
 The kit is packed with premium features and is a great kit from Roland.
-Read further on to know what kit is best at.

 Contents on this page